 - Grow a medicinal garden: Learn what medicinal plants to grow here

-- Make your own soap: Instructions on how to make soap from ash here
+- Make your own soap: Instructions on how to make wood ash soap

 We can all absolutely live without electricity, and we all be better off mentally if we got off the grid once in a while (you’d be surprised how bad that artificial light is for your sleep cycles and hormones!).
 But electricity is one of the things which helped society form and a functioning homestead will need some source of energy which it can harness.